barbagroup/essential_skills_RRC/docs/git/branching.md

 [make_function 3196a4e] convert wordcount to function and add main function 1 file changed, 14 insertions(+), 7 deletions(-)
 ```

+After the changes, `word_count.py` should look like this:

 ```
 $ cat word_count.py
 ```